raspberrypilearning/kabaddi/en/step_7.md

 --- task ---

-Add looks blocks to create a walking animation for the player sprite.
+Add looks{:class='block3looks'} blocks to create a walking animation for the player sprite.

 --- /task ---